Virginia motorists are entitled to compensation after an automobile wreck caused by another. This includes all property damage to their cars.

 A statute of limitations is a law that says how much time you have to sue another person for personal injury or property damage.

-With respect to automobile accidents, Virginia law generally provides that motorists have three years from the date of the accident to sue the at-fault driver or their insurance carrier.
+With respect to automobile accidents, Virginia law generally provides that motorists have two years from the date of the accident to pursue a personal injury claim or five years from the date of the accident to pursue a claim for property damage.

 Diminished value claims are appropriate when the vehicle is valuable.
 The damage is usually significant.